Nymph

 Features

-- Near-eternal lifespan
+- Near-immortal long lifespan

-- Unmatched beauty and grace
+- Unparalleled beauty and grace

 - Skilled in music, song, and dance

-- Beloved of both gods and mortals
+- Mother or lover of gods and heroes

 Stories